 Real values which cannot be represented exactly in a floating point representation must be rounded.
-The results of a floating point operation may be such values and thus there is a rounding error possible in any floating point operation.
+The results of a floating point operation will in general be such values and thus there is a rounding error possible in any floating point operation.
 Goldberg's assertively titled 1991 paper "What Every Computer Scientist Needs to Know about Floating Point Arithmetic" provides a comprehensive overview of issues in floating point arithmetic and relates these to the 1984 version of the IEEE-754 standard[8].
-More recently, after the release of the revised IEEE-754 standard,
+More recently, after the release of the revised IEEE-754 standard in 2008, a textbook "Handbook Of Floating Point Arithmetic" has been published which provides a thourough review of literature relating to floating point arithmetic in both software and hardware[12].

-Figure ?? shows the real numbers which can be represented exactly by an 8 bit base B=2 floating point number; and illustrates that a set of fixed precision floating point numbers forms a discrete approximation of the reals.
-There are only $2^8 = 256$ numbers in this set, which means it is easier to see some of the properties of floats that would be unclear using one of the IEEE-754 encodings.
-The first set of points corresponds to using (1, 2, 5) to encode (s, e, m) whilst the second set of points corresponds to a (1, 3, 4) encoding.
+Figure ?? shows the positive real numbers which can be represented exactly by an 8 bit base B = 2 floating point number; and illustrates that a set of fixed precision floating point numbers forms a discrete approximation of the reals.
+There are only $2^7 = 256$ numbers in this set, which means it is easier to see some of the properties of floats that would be unclear using one of the IEEE-754 encodings.
+The first set of points corresponds to using 2 and 5 bits to encode e and m whilst the second set of points corresponds to a 3 and 4 bit encoding.
 This allows us to see the trade off between the precision and range of real values represented.